 It is our goal to provide the highest quality of healthcare to our clients.
 In order to do so, we have established some guidelines for your stay.
 Many of these guidelines are in response to mental health laws and regulations, and all of our guidelines seek to protect the safety of our patients.
 Please review the following guidelines for our NON- Military and NON- First Responder clients.
-For a packing list specific to the First Responder and Military Treatment Programs please contact Dr. April Barnett at 858-675-4295.
+For a packing list specific to the First Responder and Military Treatment Programs please contact Lisa Miller RN, Case Manager at (858) 675-4282

 Please bring no more than 3 days’ worth of clothing for your inpatient stay.

 - Comfortable, slip-on shoes or slippers

 - No revealing clothing (i.e., no spaghetti straps, bare midriffs, short skirts, shorts, overalls, waistlines below the belly button)

 - No strings, shoe laces, or inappropriate shirt logos; no sharp metal accents on clothing (this includes underwire bras).